Namrata-Gurung/BloomTraversalSystem/README.md

 ```

 ## Game Scene

-In the game scene, the player character spawns in the the cnetre of the thrird person map, provided in the Third Person Starter Assets.
-There is no on screen UI for the main scene, however, the player can toggle inventory and see the invenotry populated with the equipment items in the game world.
+In the game scene, the player character spawns in the the cnetre of the third person map, provided in the Third Person Starter Assets.
+There is no on screen UI for the main level on startup, however, the invenotry cna be toggled with the F key and once items have been collected in the game world, the mouse can be used ot click on the item for equippal, where spawn response is initiated.

 ## Known Issues / In Progress

-- PCG foliage spawning system is partially implemented — graph exists but runtime triggering from boot equipment is still being integrated
 - Inventory description panel and item inspection UI not yet implemented
 - Socket positioning for equippable items may require adjustment on each skeleton and item added
+- The Hoverboard item is a placeholder with no functionality implemented yet.

 ## Version Information

 Unreal Engine version 5.7.3

 ## Credits, Attribution and Licences

 ### Logic